miu007/LiLabNUS/Join Us!/index.md

 {% capture col1 %}

 {% include figure.html
-   image="images/recruit/undergrad.png"
+   image="images/recruit/undergrad2.png"
+   caption="**For undergrad and master students:**"
+%}

-   caption="**For undergrad and master students:** We welcome undergraduate and master's students from NUS and beyond who are interested in research opportunities.
+ We welcome undergraduate and master's students from NUS and beyond who are interested in research opportunities.
 Our lab accepts students from a variety of programs, including the [UROPS](https://www.science.nus.edu.sg/undergraduates/undergraduate-research/urops/), [Summer UROPS and Summer URAPS for Exchange Students](https://www.science.nus.edu.sg/undergraduates/study-abroad-programmes/incoming/summer-urops/), [FYP](https://www.dbs.nus.edu.sg/lifesciences/lsm4288/), and [Master Research Project](https://nusgs.nus.edu.sg/).
-We courage you to reach out and explore opportunities to join our team."
+We courage you to reach out and explore opportunities to join our team.
-%}

 {% endcapture %}